 Students seeking certification under another Jurisdiction’s rules must follow this procedure and provide a current copy of that state’s certification rules to the Office of Academic Affairs.

-Any student of Villanova University who accepts responsibility for a child as an integral part of a program, activity or service sponsored by the University or comes into direct contact with a child as part of their employment with Villanova, and has reason to believe that the child has been subjected to child abuse, must immediately report any suspected child abuse in connection with Villanova’s campus to the Pennsylvania Department of Human Services (“DHS”) via the toll-free ChildLine at (800) 932-0313 or online at http://www.keepkidssafe.pa.gov/.
-A child is any individual under the age of 18.
-Within 48 hours of the oral report, the reporting person must follow up with a written report to DHS or the county agency assigned to the case.
-Immediately after the first notification to DHS, the reporting person must report the suspected child abuse to Villanova’s Director of Public Safety and Chief of Police.
-Contact Information: Phone – (610) 519-6982; email – email@example.com, or, in his absence, the EVP; Contact information: (610) 519-4532; email – firstname.lastname@example.org; and provide a copy of the written report sent to DHS.
-For additional information regarding what is meant by “child abuse” and the obligation to report child abuse, see Villanova’s Child Abuse Reporting Policy.
-To the extent that students have any other obligations in connection with suspected child abuse under applicable laws, rules, orders, policies and procedures (e.g., in connection with any professional licensure), such students shall comply with such obligations and nothing in this paragraph or Agreement shall be deemed to interfere with or discharge such obligation.
+Any student of Villanova University who has responsibility for a child as an integral part of a program, activity or service sponsored by the University or comes into direct contact with a child as part of their employment with Villanova, and has reason to believe that the child has been subjected to child abuse, must report the information to the Pennsylvania Department of Human Services (“DHS”) toll-free ChildLine at (800) 932-0313.
+A child is any individual under age 18.
+Proof that abuse or neglect occurred is not required, and any uncertainty about whether to report suspected abuse or neglect should be resolved in favor of making a report.
+Within 48 hours of making a verbal report, the student must follow up with a written report to DHS or the county agency assigned to the case and provide a copy of the report submitted to DHS to the University’s Public Safety Director and Chief of Police (610-519-6982; email@example.com) or, in his absence, the Executive Vice President (610-519-4532; firstname.lastname@example.org).
+For additional information regarding what is meant by “child abuse” and the obligation to report child abuse, see the University’s Child Abuse Reporting Policy (the “Policy”) available on the University website at https://villanova.policytech.com/dotNet/documents/?docid=1522&public=true or contact the University’s Public Safety Director and Chief of Police (610-519-6982; email@example.com).

 The use of classroom technology, including lectern computers and control panels, is restricted to Law School faculty and staff, or individuals who have been trained by Academic Computing staff.
 Wired lecterns may not be moved, rotated, disconnected, or otherwise adjusted by anyone except Academic Computing staff or individuals under the supervision of Academic Computing staff, including student workers serving as representatives of the Academic Computing department.